top of page

 Wolverine Adamantium Rage Genesis

 It has an impressive presentation with detailed sprites and controls well with a wide variety of attacks.
-You heal and can pop claws without penalty.
+You heal and can pop claws without penalty, which you can't take for granted in these old games.
 The catch?
 When the relentless timer runs out a little girl suicide bombs you.

 Release: 1994